DyHex/POMWright/docs/LocatorSchemaPath-explanation.md

 The portion before `@` usually describes the element type (`section`, `button`), while the part after `@` is a friendly identifier (`playground`, `reset`).
 This makes long chains readable while still conveying intent.

+> **Note:** There is nothing special about the character `@`, in the eyes of POMWright it's just another character in a word.
+The only "special" character is `.` dot.

+Another important
 > **Note:** We do not aim to map the DOM structure of elements 1:1 through LocatorSchemaPath's.
 This would result in very long paths...
 We just map the relevant elements and enough of them to ensure unique paths through elements we want to validate and interact with in our tests.
 Thus we get some free validation of DOM structure, elements are where we expect them to be and we can create and maintain a "library" of quite simple Locators to produce unique and reliable selectors for our tests through POMWright's automatic chaining.

 ## Sub paths & intellisense/autocomplete